whuu/Sc.UpdateContact/README.md

 ## Installation

 * In Content Management or Standalone server install [Sc.UpdateContact-1.0.zip](sc.package) using Sitecore Installation Wizard.
+* In Content Delivery copy Sc.UpdateContact.dll from package zip to bin directory

 ## Manual Installation/Install from Source